20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 It is sometimes called Mosquito Rasbora and is a peaceful fish you could catch from the Indonesian rivers.

-An adult Chili Rasbora size is about 0.78 inches (around 2 centimeters) and is either red or orange in color.
+An adult Chili Rasbora size is about 0.78 inches (around 2 centimeters) and is either red or orange.

 Chili rasboras will best fit a small tropical fish tank.

-They remain small in size even in adulthood and can adjust to a great temperature range.
+They remain small in size even in adulthood and can adjust to a great range of temperatures.

-The Chili Rasbora fish like and will thrive in aquarium water that mimics the conditions of tropical swamps.
+The Chili Rasbora will thrive in aquarium water that mimics the conditions of tropical swamps.

-If you’re planning to house a school of these small red fish in a 5-gallon aquarium, I recommend checking my top picks for tiny water heaters.
-It also helps to put the Chili Rasbora fish together with tankmates of their size and temperament, such as dwarf Caridina shrimp, and pygmy Corydoras.
+If you plan to house a school of these small red fish in a 5-gallon aquarium, I recommend checking my top picks for tiny water heaters.
+It also helps to put the Chili Rasbora fish together with tankmates of their size and temperament, such as dwarf Caridina shrimp and pygmy Corydoras.

 Chili Rasboras enjoy feeding on daphnia, Cyclops, crushed fakes, or mini-bloodworms.